bendqh1/javascript/ai_chatbot.md

 * Redirection conflics or Multiple Redirects
 * Redirection blocking
 * Other browser extensions or browser extension conflicts
+* User Script Manager environment
+* User Script Manager permissions
+* Redirect Loops or Interference from Other Extensions

 Now then, after ignoring the concepts that I have asked you not to mention, what are possible other causes for the script to work only form console but not from a userscript?